-Body piercing, gauges, and plugs are not allowed.
-Girls' earrings should not be distracting or extreme in nature.
+Body and facial piercing, gauges, and plugs are not allowed.
+Girls' earrings should be worn in the earlobe and not be distracting or extreme in nature.
+Boys should not wear earrings.

-- No more than one small bracelet per wrist may be worn. - No more than one necklace may be worn.

-- No visible tattoos, permanent or temporary, and no writing or drawing on the skin. - No make-up is permitted in classrooms. - No curlers, curling irons, hair dryers, etc., are allowed at school. - No hats are allowed in the building. - No dark glasses are allowed in the building.
+- No more than one small bracelet per wrist may be worn. - No more than one necklace may be worn. - No visible tattoos, permanent or temporary, and no writing or drawing on the skin. - No make-up is permitted in classrooms. - No curlers, curling irons, hair dryers, etc., are allowed at school. - No hats are allowed in the building. - No dark glasses are allowed in the building.